Esenby/Getting-and-Cleaning-Data/README.md

     separate groups are calculated.

     The groups of means are reassembled into a new data frame with
-        - the activity in the first column, labelled "Activity_type"
+        - the 6 activity blocks in the first column, labelled "Activity_type"
-        - the feature names in the second, labelled "Parameter"
+        - the 66 feature names for each block in the second column, labelled "Parameter"
         - a set of 30 columns for each test person, labelled "Subject_1", ...
 "Subject_30".

-    The resulting data frame is called "trialsummary".
+    The resulting data frame of dimension 396 x 32 is called "trialsummary".

    OUTPUT
     The data frame is printed to the text file "trialsummary.txt", with the command: